 Maintain clean spaces

-Roaches emerge from hiding in search of food crumbs, and their typical hunting grounds are dining tables and kitchen countertops.
-Ensure that no food is left on kitchen counters and that these surfaces are thoroughly cleaned so that there are no crumbs that could attract pests.
+Roaches typically hunt on kitchen countertops and dining tables, emerging from concealment in search of food crumbs.
+Make sure that kitchen counters are completely wiped and that no food is left on so that there are no crumbs that can attract pests.

 Properly store food